sergioiglesias1/sergioiglesias1/README.md

 ### 📐 Econometrics

-**Bachelor's Thesis, "Technological Innovation in Spanish Manufacturing" (R)**.
+**Bachelor's Thesis, "Technological Innovation in Spanish Companies: A Panel Data Approach" (R)**.
 Balanced panel of 1,355 firms and 10,840 observations from PITEC (2008–2016).
 Fixed and random effects under one-way and two-way specifications, Hausman tests for estimator selection, lagged regressors and two dependent variables as a robustness check.
 Grade: **8.9/10**.

 ---